moorepants/moorepants.info/content/pages/portfolio/bauer-compressors.rst

 I worked at `Bauer Compressors`_ in Norfolk, Virginia as an intern for the good part of a year.
 I mostly spent my time creating solid models of existing parts with Autodesk Inventor.
-At first, I drew hundreds of compressor hose fittings, but eventually modeled several full sized compressors.
+At first, I drew hundreds of compressor hose fittings, but eventually modeled several full sized compressors to help build the company's common CAD parts database.
 After modeling all these things, I got to do some design work making mounting brackets, resizing air tank storage containers, and developing a passive oil/air separator.
 I unfortunately lost the screenshots of all of my material from Bauer except these two images of the first compressor that I modeled.
 John Dwyer was my immediate supervisor and can vouch for my work there.

 .. _Bauer Compressors: http://www.bauercomp.com